mcdonc/djangocon2012-pyramid-talk/presentation.rst

    They really don't make much difference to folks just getting started with web programming or just getting started with Python.
 The more you know, the less satisfied you are; ignorance would be bliss.
-Remember I started with Zope so it proves I had almost no taste.
+Remember I started with Zope, so it proves I had almost no taste.
 But you get pickier as time goes on; you recontextualize features in the light of new knowledge and things your framework did for you that you thought were so great at the start sometimes start to look like liabilities.
-You might be able to get things done more quickly if it did a little less, and what remained it did better.
+You might be able to get things done more quickly if it did a little less, it did those fewer things better.
 E.g. you might not want to use a relational database, or you might want to use a different templating system, or you might want to do security differently, or you might not need the overhead of some middleware, or you might not want to pay the price of the ORM, or you want better configuration and extensibility, or whatever.
 Familiarity breeds contempt.